Declaration of conformity by the Executive Board and the Supervisory Board of JENOPTIK AG in fiscal year dated December 14, 2016

 |Purchase or sale

-Dr. Michael Mertin - President & CEO of JENOPTIK AG
+Dr. Stefan Traeger - President & CEO of JENOPTIK AG

-Dr. Michael Mertin has been the Chairman of the Executive Board of JENOPTIK AG since 2007.
-He is responsible for the operational business as well as for the areas of legal affairs, strategy, business development and innovation management, communication and marketing, quality and processes, purchasing and supply chain management, auditing, supervision of official bodies, corporate governance, data protection, Shared Service Center and, as Human Resources Director, for personnel.
-He joined Jenoptik as COO and member of Executive Board of JENOPTIK AG in October 2006.
+Dr. Stefan Traeger has been the Chairman of the Executive Board of JENOPTIK AG since May 1, 2017.
+He is responsible for the operational business as well as for the areas of legal affairs, strategy, business development and innovation management, communication and marketing, quality and processes, purchasing and supply chain management, auditing, supervision of official bodies, corporate governance, corporate social responsibility, data protection, Shared Services (including safety, health and environmental protection) and, as Human Resources Director, for personnel.
+More

 Hans-Dieter Schumacher – Chief Financial Officer of JENOPTIK AG